Code-Institute-Submissions/iKelvvv-MS2/README.md

 [Go to the top](#table-of-contents)

-Everybody knows the basic Rock, Paper, Scissors game, but not everyone knows about the Rock, Paper, Scissors, Liard, Spock game which originated from the TV show, Big Bang Theory.
+Everybody knows the basic Rock, Paper, Scissors game, but not everyone knows about the Rock, Paper, Scissors, Lizard, Spock game which originated from the TV show, Big Bang Theory.
 This game adds 2 extra weapons, Lizard and Spock.
 This changes the who dynamic of the game giving the player/s more variety to win.

 <a name="strategy"></a>